Applications are not being accepted at this time - Thank you for your interest.

 The Centers for American Indian and Alaska Native Health in the School of Public Health at University of Colorado Denver is the only National Institute on Aging funded Resource Center for Minority Aging Research (RCMAR) devoted to Native Elder health.
-This leading-edge program is designed to train the next generation of Native Investigators to study the pressing gerontological health issues in American Indians and Alaska Natives (AI/AN).
+This leading-edge program is designed to train the next generation of Native Investigators to study the pressing gerontological health issues in American Indians and Alaska Natives (AI/AN) peoples.
 The purpose of this solicitation is to recruit the next cadre of Native Investigators into the program.
 The program provides a unique opportunity for qualified candidates to improve their research capabilities and skills in the social, behavioral and health sciences.
 The ultimately goal is for the candidates to become self-sustaining independent investigators conducting research at the interface of aging, health and culture.

 Native Investigator Program Description